 - We ask published writers to grant us licence to use their work within The Victorian Writer magazine and/or Writers Victoria website.
 All copyright remains with the writer.
 However, we do ask for an exclusivity period of two months from publication.

 - Following feedback from our membership, we recently increased the number of pages in The Victorian Writer magazine to publish creative work from our members.
-We do not currently pay for submitted work, only commissioned articles.

 We pay all invoices within 14 days.